vaibhavpanchal9/oaqjp-final-project-emb-ai/README.md

-# github-final-project-emotion-detector-app
+# Emotion Detection Application

-This project is an AI-based emotion detection web application using IBM Watson NLP.
+This is the Project for the AI-based Emotion Detection application using IBM Watson NLP.

 ## Features
 - Detects emotions from text